 Mr Chadwick has over 40 years experience in the mining industry, incorporating technical, operating and management roles, as well as a strong metallurgical background.
 Mr Chadwick is now a metallurgical consultant specialising in project management with a range of local and international clients.
 He was a founding Director of BC Iron and a former Managing Director of Coventry Resources, PacMin Mining and Northern Gold.
 Mr Chadwick is a Non-executive Director of Lycopodium Limited and Quantum Graphite Limited.

-Special responsibilities Member of the Corporate Governance Committee.
 Member of the Remuneration Commitee.